 Even though I’m not vegan myself, I loved their menu.
 In fact, Green Point is one of the first restaurants in Cusco I recommend to friends visiting.

 Green Point offers a wide range of delicious food free from animal products, including vegan versions of Peruvian dishes such as rocoto relleno and chaufa.

-International cuisine includes burgers, pizzas and pastas, Mexican, Thai and Indian dishes.
-The bread used in their dishes is all baked in house, and all their sauces (except for the soya sauce) are completely homemade.
+International cuisine includes burgers, pizzas, and pasta, Mexican, Thai and Indian dishes.
+The bread used in their dishes is all baked in-house, and all their sauces (except for the soya sauce) are completely homemade.

 For those with other dietary restrictions, they offer several gluten-free dishes and have become known for their vegan desserts and craft cocktails.